adobe-apiplatform/user-sync.py/docs/user-manual/index.md

   console_log_level: debug | info | warning | error | critical
 ```

 The log_to_file value turns file-logging on or off.
-When it is
+Log messages are always
-off, log messages are still written to the console.
+written to the console regardless of the log_to_file setting.

 When file-logging is enabled, the file_log_directory value is
 required.
 It specifies the folder where the log entries are to be
 written.
-If logging is enabled and a path is not provided, the
-tool throws an exception.

 - Provide an absolute path or a path relative to the folder
 containing this configuration file.